-- Larger objects such as the segregated Southern Railway Car and Jones-Hall-Sims House remain closed to visitors.
+- Larger objects such as the segregated Southern Railway Car and Edisto Island Slave Cabin remain closed to visitors.

-- Some exhibitions and interactives, including the Reflection Booths, Genealogy Database, Arc Interactive, São José Interactive, Green Book, Power of Place, Neighborhood Record Store, and In the Studio, remain closed to visitors.
+- Some exhibitions and interactives, including the Reflection Booths, Genealogy Database, Arc Interactive, São José Interactive, Green Book, Power of Place, and In the Studio, remain closed to visitors.

-- Some galleries that remain open are designed with narrow entrances and pathways, as well as low ceiling heights, in order to create an intimate and close experience for visitors; the Museum requires visitors to follow one directional flow in these areas and posts signage accordingly for adequate social distancing.
+- Some galleries that remain open are designed with narrow entrances and pathways, as well as low ceiling heights, in order to create an intimate and close experience.
+The museum requires visitors to follow one-directional flow in these areas and posts signage accordingly to allow for social distancing.

 Frequently Asked Questions

-Review the Visit FAQs for more information about planning your visit and what to expect when you arrive at the Museum.
+Review our Frequently Asked Questions for more information about planning your visit and what to expect when you arrive at the museum.

 Tours & Programs

-Download our mobile apps as a complement to your Museum visit and as a way to discover some of the many stories found in our collection.
+Connect to our free WiFi network, "SI-Visitor" and download our mobile app as a complement to your museum visit and as a way to more easily discover the many additional stories in our collection.